patman007/portfolio_GIS/README.md

 # portfolio_GIS
-GIS Projects from Web Mapping and Python
+GIS Projects for Web Mapping and Python in GIS